 The good and the bad of the Ford F-150's aluminum body

-This Ford F-150 marks the first time the F-Series is produced with an aluminum body instead of steel.
+The F-150 launched by Ford PH in mid-June marks the first time the F-Series is produced with an aluminum body instead of steel.
 Body panels use high-strength, (almost) military-grade aluminum alloy, including the bed, but the frame is still made of steel, increasing in fact from 23% to 77%, plus the firewall.

 Both trims in the local market, the Lariat Super Crew 4x2 AT and the Platinum Super Crew 4x4 AT, sport this innovation.
 But how does that affect the vehicle’s pricing, maintenance and repair, weight and fuel efficiency, and safety?

 We’re getting the 13th-generation unit, which premiered globally in 2015.
 As early as 2013, Ford was already touting aluminum’s properties.
 Former CEO Alan Mullaly said back then that “pound for pound, aluminum is stronger and tougher than steel” and that using it will increase the F-150’s fuel economy by as much as 29%.